If you love craft beer travel, the Northern Kentucky and Cincy Region is a must-taste travel destination!

 Bircus Brewing Co. – Ludlow, Ky.

 We’re pretty sure you’ve never been to a craft brewery like Bircus.
 Where else in the U.S. can you choose from 12 rotating taps while watching circus acts on the trapeze, or circus clowns juggling and balancing beer kegs on their chins?
 Bircus was founded by a former circus member who was inspired by a similar idea in Belgium.
-In addition to the unique entertainment, Bircus also offers live music, has a spacious biergarten and artisanal, wood-fired pizzas to enjoy.
+In addition to the unique circus entertainment, Bircus also offers live music, trivia, arts and crafts fairs, and other events.
+Be sure to check their social media channels to see what fun things to do they've planned.
+Bircus has a spacious biergarten and artisanal, wood-fired pizzas to enjoy.
 You can also get some of their core brews to-go in cans.

 Braxton Brewing Company

-Braxton really comprises three local NKY craft breweries (plus one on the Cincy side of the Ohio River) – Braxton Brewing Co. in the heart of downtown Covington, Ky.; the Braxton Barrel House located in Fort Mitchell, Ky.; Braxton Labs located in the back of the Party Source in Bellevue, Ky.; and Braxton Cincinnati in the Over the Rhine (OTR) neighborhood of downtown Cincy.
+Braxton really comprises two local NKY craft breweries (plus one on the Cincy side of the Ohio River) – Braxton Brewing Co. in the heart of downtown Covington, Ky.; the Braxton Barrel House located in Fort Mitchell, Ky.; and Braxton Cincinnati in the Over the Rhine (OTR) neighborhood of downtown Cincy.

 Braxton was the first craft brewery in today’s NKY, also founded by a local family, starting in their home garage, and also initially funded by Kickstarter.